mkplayer-sdk/releases/web.md

 - **Change log:**
 - Fixed inconsistencies in getSeekableRange() across all the browsers
 - Reference Application Enhancement:
     - Added provision to set CDN Tokens.
-This is required for validatiing scenarios like Ad applicability, blackouts etc.
+This is required for validating scenarios like Ad applicability, blackouts etc.
     - Added Progress bar and provision to validate seeking functionality in the live window

 ## 1.44.14 - 2021.07.02